-- 6.3.6 No tipping off offence is committed if a person attempts to dissuade their client from conduct amounting to an offence.
-No tipping off offence is committed when enquiries are made of a client regarding something that properly falls within the normal scope of the engagement or business relationship.
+- 6.3.6 No Tipping Off offence is committed if a person attempts to dissuade their client from conduct amounting to an offence.
+No Tipping Off offence is committed when enquiries are made of a client regarding something that properly falls within the normal scope of the engagement or business relationship.
 For example, if a business discovers an invoice that has not been included on a client's tax return, then the client should be asked about it. - 6.3.7 Although normal commercial enquiries (perhaps to understand a particular transaction) would not generally lead to tipping off, care is required, nonetheless.
 Continuing work may require that matters relating to the suspicions be discussed with the client's senior management.
 This may be of particular importance in audit relationships.
 Enquiries should be confined to what is required by the ordinary course of business.
 No attempt should be made to investigate matters unless to do so is within the scope of the professional work commissioned.
 It is important to avoid making accusations or suggesting that anyone is guilty of an offence. - 6.3.8 Persons concerned about tipping off may wish to consult their MLRO.
-In particular, it is important that documents containing references to the subject matter of any SAR is not released to third parties without first consulting the MLRO and, in extreme cases, law enforcement.
-Examples of such documents include: - public audit or other attestation reports; - public reports to regulators; - confidential reports to regulators (e.g., to the FCA under certain auditing standards); - provision of information to sponsors or other statements in connection with rule 2.12 of the UK's stock exchange listing rules; - reports under the Company Directors Disqualification Act 1986; - reports under s218 of the Insolvency Act 1986; - Companies Act statements on auditor resignations; - professional clearance/etiquette letters; - communications to clients of an intention to resign.
+In particular, it is important that documents containing references to the subject matter of any SAR are not released to third parties without first consulting the MLRO and, in extreme cases, law enforcement.
+Examples of such documents include: - Public audit or other attestation reports; - Public reports to regulators; - Confidential reports to regulators (e.g., to the FCA under certain auditing standards); - Provision of information to sponsors or other statements in connection with rule 2.12 of the UK's stock exchange listing rules; - Reports under the Company Directors Disqualification Act 1986; - Reports under Section 218 of the Insolvency Act 1986; - Companies Act 2006 statements on auditor resignations; - Professional clearance/etiquette letters; and - Communications to clients of an intention to resign.

 - 6.3.9 MLROs sometimes need advice when formulating instructions to the wider business.
 Recourse can be made to the helplines and support services provided by the professional bodies.
 Legal advice can be sought from a suitably skilled and knowledgeable professional legal adviser.
-Discussion with the NCA and law enforcement may also be valuable but bear in mind that they cannot provide advice and they are not entitled to dictate the conduct of a professional relationship. - 6.3.10 Businesses are reminded of the requirement to revisit CDD when a suspicion of MLTF arises, see chapter 5.
+Discussion with the NCA and law enforcement may also be valuable, but bear in mind that they cannot provide advice and they are not entitled to dictate the conduct of a professional relationship. - 6.3.10 Businesses are reminded of the requirement to revisit CDD when a suspicion of MLTF arises (see Chapter Five of this guidance).

-6.4 What is the Prejudicing an Investigation Offence?
+6.4 What is the Prejudicing an Investigation offence?

 - 6.4.1 Revealing the existence of a law enforcement investigation, even if the business has not submitted a SAR, can lead to an offence of prejudicing an investigation.
-There is a defence if the person who made the disclosure did not know or suspect that it would be prejudicial, or did not know or suspect the documents to be relevant, or did not intend to conceal any facts from the person carrying out the investigation. - 6.4.2 Falsification, concealment or destruction of documents relevant to an investigation (or causing the same) can also fall within this offence.
+Under Section 342 of POCA, there is a defence if the person who made the disclosure did not know or suspect that it would be prejudicial, or did not know or suspect the documents to be relevant, or did not intend to conceal any facts from the person carrying out the investigation. - 6.4.2 Falsification, concealment or destruction of documents relevant to an investigation (or causing the same) can also fall within this offence.
 Again, there is a defence if it was not known or suspected that the documents were relevant, or there was no intention to conceal facts.